-Inside the railway bridge is an area of salt marsh vegetation - a habitat not common locally.
-Here you can watch the lapwing's aerobatic display in early summer, or hear the plaintive cry of the curlew on a misty autumn morning.
-If you're lucky, you might catch a glimpse of an otter hunting crabs in the shallow pools.
+Inside the railway bridge is an area of salt marsh vegetation which is a habitat not commonly known locally.
+If visitors are lucky they will be able to watch the lapwings’ aerobatic display in early summer, or hear the cry of the curlew on a misty autumn morning.
+On a rare occasion, it may also be possible to catch a glimpse of an otter hunting crabs in the shallow pools.

 Access is not restricted for visitors at this reserve.
 However, there is grazing cattle in the summertime and in winter this area provides a high water roost for waders and wildfowl.
 As a result of this, members of the public are advised not to bring their dogs on site.
 Car parking is available at the end of the public road.
 Visitors are also advised not to cross the railway line or bridge as this is not permitted.

 Due to having no formal paths and soft mud on the shore, visitors are advised this can be dangerous.